 Weirs and flumes.
-For long-term projects, discharge can be measured using a weir or flume, structures that water flows through or over that has a known relationship between stage and flow.
-When a device can be used, discharge measurement can be as simple as observing the stage of water just upstream of the device and consulting a table or using a simple equation to calculate discharge.
+For long-term projects, discharge can be measured using a weir or flume, often referred to as a primary device.
+A primary device is a structure that water flows through or over that has a known relationship between stage and flow.
+If a device can be used, discharge measurement can be as simple as observing the stage of water just upstream of the device and consulting a table or using a simple equation to calculate discharge.

 There are numerous devices for this purpose, with different applicability.
 Weirs are essentially dams built across an open channel over which water flows through a specially shaped opening or edge.
-Weirs are classified according to the shape of their opening - e.g., a 90° V-notch weir has a notch shaped like an inverted right triangle, whereas a rectangular weir has a rectangular notch.
+Weirs are classified according to the shape of their opening-e.g., a 90° V-notch weir has a notch shaped like an inverted right triangle, whereas a rectangular weir has a rectangular notch.
 Each type of weir has an associated equation for determining the discharge rate, based on the depth (stage) of water in the pool formed upstream of the weir.
-In practice, weirs can range from small wood or metal plates temporarily mounted across small ditches or streams to more permanent installations involving concrete walls and other structures (Figure 5).
+In practice, weirs can range from small wood or metal plates temporarily mounted across small ditches or streams to more permanent installations involving concrete walls and other structures.
 Note that erecting any obstruction in a stream will create a pool upstream and care must be taken to avoid creating the potential for flooding during high flows.
 In some cases a permit may be required.